-&lt;sup>4 Pupil premium is additional funding paid annually to schools under section 14 of the Education Act 2002 for the purposes of supporting the attainment of disadvantaged children.
+5 Pupil premium is additional funding paid annually to schools under section 14 of the Education Act 2002 for the purposes of supporting the attainment of disadvantaged children.

-&lt;sup>5 Automatic Qualifying Score (AQS): The Committee of Reference has an overriding discretion to set the Automatic Qualifying Score and the required minimum academic standard for admission (minimum score for a place on the waiting list) as it considers appropriate to ensure that those offered places, and those on the waiting list, have reached an academic standard which will enable them to benefit from a grammar school environment.
-When determining the Automatic Qualifying Score (AQS) for the
+6 Automatic Qualifying Score (AQS): The Committee of Reference has an overriding discretion to set the Automatic Qualifying Score and the required minimum academic standard for admission (minimum score for a place on the waiting list) as it considers appropriate to ensure that those offered places, and those on the waiting list, have reached an academic standard which will enable them to benefit from a grammar school environment.
+When determining the Automatic Qualifying Score (AQS) for the school, the Committee of Reference will consider all categories of the over-subscription criteria, the ability of the overall cohort and the number of places available for the relevant year of entry.

-- ii.
-Pupils living in the Eastern Area of Warwickshire who achieve the Automatic Qualifying Score or above. - b.
-Up to 16 selective places will be allocated first to children who achieve the Automatic Qualifying Score or above and who live in the priority circle (the centre of which is the Rugby Water Tower), allocated first to those children who are eligible for pupil premium, secondly to other applicants and finally to pupils who have been considered by the Committee of Reference as "having met the minimum academic standard" for admission and placed on a waiting (reserve) list. - c.
-Should these places not be filled by applicants within these areas, they will be offered to pupils living outside of the priority area who achieve the Automatic Qualifying Score or above. - d.
-Should there be fewer qualifying applicants than selective places, they will be offered as non-selective places. - 3.
-Up to 25 places will then be allocated to students who have met the required standard in order of their score in the Modern Language Aptitude Test.
-(See Section 15 Admission to Modern Language Aptitude Non-Selective) Should fewer than 25 pupils school, the Committee of Reference will consider all categories of the over-subscription criteria, the ability of the overall cohort and the number of places available for the relevant year of entry.
 As many places as possible will be allocated, in line with the school's published admission number, and only where the Committee deem the ability of those to be allocated places to be commensurate to cohorts previously admitted to the school.
 The Committee will also consider the scores of children just below the Automatic Qualifying Score and determine for each school the required minimum academic standard for admission (minimum score for a place on the waiting list) for that year.
-All applications are considered against the oversubscription criteria, no special consideration will be given in the case of siblings
+All applications are considered against the oversubscription criteria, no special consideration will be given in the case of siblings first to those children who are eligible for pupil premium, secondly to other applicants and finally to pupils who have been considered by the Committee of Reference8 as "having met the minimum academic standard" for admission and placed on a waiting (reserve) list9.

-&lt;sup>6 Priority Circle: The Eastern area priority circle is based on a circle with a radius of 10.004 miles from the Rugby Water Tower.
+7 Priority Circle: The Eastern area priority circle is based on a circle with a radius of 10.004 miles from the Rugby Water Tower.
 Further information can be found at www.warwickshire.gov.uk/elevenplus